-A small house that is still standing is Continue reading “Gori Georgia”
+Gori is not large and is Continue reading “Gori Georgia”

-We flew into Tbilisi with Air Arabia from Muscat via Sharjah, the flight from Sharjah is only 3 hours and I found it very comfortable with Air Arabia’s food being reasonable value.
-The airport in Tbilisi is on the edge of city and after buying a SIM card we took a taxi into town, crossing over the river, which had flooded the city not so long ago, and into Vake.
+We flew into Tbilisi Georgia from Muscat with the world under the plane gradually becoming greener as we flew north.
+The airport in Tbilisi is on the edge of city and after buying a SIM card we took a taxi into town, crossing over the river, which had flooded the city not so long ago, and into Vake where we would stay.